creationix/js-git/specs/git-db.md

+*WARNING* This spec is out of date, update coming shortly.
+See <https://github.com/creationix/git-fs-db> for now.

 # Git Database

 This interface describes the git database used to store git objects (blobs, trees, commits, and tags) as well as refs (bookmarks to hashes).